-A complete guide to visiting the Greek island of Skiathos by public transport, with buses, taxis and boats making it easy to explore the beaches, towns and historic sights of Skiathos without a car.
+A complete guide to visiting the Greek island of Skiathos by public transport, where buses, taxis and boats make it easy to explore the beaches, towns and historic sights of Skiathos without a car.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.